ftravers/datomic-tutorial/README.md

 ## Basic Schema<a id="sec-1-3" name="sec-1-3"></a>

-Here we create a field in datomic.
+Here we create a field (define an attribute) in datomic.
 We'll start with creating just one field.
 This field will *hold* an email value.

     (def schema [{:db/doc "A users email."
                   :db/id #db/id[:db.part/db]